sozi-projects/Sozi-export/README.md

   However, PhantomJS 1.9.19 fails to render the SVG content of a Sozi presentation.
 * SlimerJS renders SVG content correctly but it does not support the PDF format.

-Currently, the PDF export tool renders each frame to a PNG image and joins them into a PDF document.
+Currently, the PDF and PPTX export tools render each frame to a PNG image and joins them into a single document.